FREQUENTLY ASKED QUESTIONS

 Where is the NIHR HRC in Paediatrics and Child Health based?

-The NIHR HRC in Paediatrics and Child Health is a national organisation but is hosted by Sheffield Children’s NHS Foundation Trust.
+The NIHR HRC in Paediatrics and Child Health is a national organisation, hosted by Sheffield Children’s NHS Foundation Trust.

-The leadership team is based at Sheffield Children’s, while our project managers and theme leads are based at various NHS sites across England, including:
+The core team is based at Sheffield Children’s, while our Project Managers and Theme Leads are based at various NHS sites across England, including:

 Does the NIHR HRC in Paediatrics and Child Health focus on certain clinical specialities?

-The NIHR HRC in Paediatrics and Child Health prioritises developing technology for child health and paediatrics across five key themes.
-Each theme is led by one or two expert clinicians.
+The NIHR HRC in Paediatrics and Child Health prioritises developing technology for child health and paediatrics across five research themes.
+Each theme is led by expert clinicians.

 Our five themes are: